xiaozw1994/xiaozw1994/README.md

-### Hi, I'm Zhiwen Xiao (肖智文) 👋

-Ph.D.
-Candidate in Computer Science at Southwest Jiaotong University, **World's Top 2% Scientists** (Stanford University Annual List), recipient of the **Si Shi Yang Hua Medal** (the highest student honor of Southwest Jiaotong University), and two-time winner of the **National Scholarship for Doctoral Students** (the highest national honor for Ph.D. students in China).

 My research focuses on **multivariate time series analysis, cross-domain sequential modeling, time series foundation models, and embodied intelligence in wearable scenarios**, with in-depth work on state space models (Mamba/SSM), knowledge-aware deep learning, federated learning, and semi-supervised learning for temporal data.